trepel/helm-charts-olm/README.md

-# Helm charts for deploying Kuadrant and testing environment
+# Helm charts for deploying Kuadrant and testing environment on Openshift via OLM

+If you are looking for non-OLM Helm charts, go to [helm-charts](https://github.com/Kuadrant/helm-charts)

 These charts require that your cluster has loadbalancing service capability.
 It is divided into two parts.
 **Operators chart** installs OLM operators first and after waiting for the full deployment the **Instnaces chart** will